notLogi/capstone-api-starter/README.md

 3. After the project opens, wait for IntelliJ to index the files and set up the project.
 4. Find the main class with the `public static void main(String[] args)` method.
 5. Right-click on the file and select 'Run 'EasyshopApplication.main()'' to start the application.
-6. Have to download the website in a separate folder, and open up index.html
+6. Have to download the website in a separate folder, and open up index.html on IntelliJ.
-7. While running, you can configure
+7. While running, you have to make sure the API is running, and after that, you can enter data and search products up persistently.

 ## Technologies Used